If you are enrolled in one of the following, you can pursue a dual degree in education:

 We offer the full complement of UBC’s BEd coursework, field experiences and practica, with both a 2-week and a 10-week practicum hosted by the 4 local area school districts, as well as a 3-week community-based field experience in non-formal settings.

-Elementary and secondary teacher candidates are together for some courses in both on-campus and in-school settings, and experienced tutors mentor secondary teacher candidates in selected teachable subjects.
+Elementary and secondary teacher candidates are together for some courses in on-campus, in-school and in-community settings, and experienced tutors mentor secondary teacher candidates in selected teachable subjects.

 This 16 month programs offers students over 24 weeks of practical experience in a variety of teaching contexts.
 Teacher candidates enrolled in this pathway will learn to teach adolescents in the middle years and beyond (Grades 6 – 9+) both in integrated and subject-specific contexts.
 Students will also be able to personalize their studies by choosing a community field experience and elective courses in the Summer Institute of Education that supports their goals and interests.